 Starting with Android 12, Google introduced support for themed icons on Android 12.
 However, it was limited just to Google apps at the moment.
 With Android 13, Google is making dynamic color themed icons available for all app icons.
 App developers will be required to use a monochromatic app icon and update the adaptive icon XML to incorporate themed app icons support to their apps.
 Google says themed third-party icons will first arrive on Pixel phones, and it is working with device OEMs to bring this feature to their custom skins.

-Double tap gestures were one of the best Android 12 features.
-In Android 12, you can use the double-tap gesture to open Assistant, take screenshots, control media playback, open the recent apps switcher, and check notifications.
-This time around, Google has made a useful addition to the feature with the option to toggle the flashlight.
-Going forward, you can double-tap the back of your phone to enable or disable the flashlight.
+As an improvement to Android 12’s double tap gestures, you now get the option to toggle the flashlight.
+Going forward, you can double-tap the back of your phone to enable or disable the flash.
 This is undoubtedly a convenient feature to have, especially for those who often use their phone’s flashlight in the dark.

 Faster Access to QR Code Scanning